Alfresco/docs-alfresco/content-services/latest/install/containers/helm.md

 #### Choose Content Services version

-Decide whether you want to install the latest version of Content Services (Enterprise or Community) or a previous version and follow the steps in the relevant section below.
+Decide whether you want to install the latest version of Content Services (Enterprise) or a previous version, and follow the steps in the relevant section below.

 ##### Latest Enterprise version

-Deploy the latest version of Content Services by running the following command (replacing `YOUR-DOMAIN-NAME` with the hosted zone you created earlier):
+Deploy the latest version of Content Services by running the following command (replace `YOUR-DOMAIN-NAME` with the hosted zone you created earlier):

 ```bash
 helm install acs alfresco-incubator/alfresco-content-services \